numerica-ideas/community/web/difference-between-observable-subject-behaviorsubject-in-rxjs/README.md

 // Output: value 2
 ```

-If you are interested to build a **Custom State Management Architecture using RxJS**, the following article is for you:
+If you are interested to build a **Custom State Management**, the following article is for you:

 https://blog.numericaideas.com/custom-rxjs-store-architecture